gvwilson/thirdbit/src/fiction/santas/index.md

 His father scowled,
 and for a moment Finner could see what Santa Greenwood was going to look like when he was older.
-"Nothin' shameful about haulin' cargo in times like these.
+"It ain't cargo, it's contraband, and there's nothin' shameful about haulin' contraband.
 Why, it's practic'ly smugglin'!
 And anyway,
+times like these,
 I figure it's every true santa's duty to—"

 "Tell no tales!
 Tell no tales!"